Skip to content

 You’re running the coordinator + shards on a management cluster.
 Day-to-day work splits into three modes:

 Mode 2 — rebalancing decisions.
 When demand patterns shift (a region grows, another shrinks), you adjust shard count and topology-domain assignments.
-The coordinator owns those — you push a config change through Raft via the coordinator’s gRPC admin endpoint, and the next ReportShard cycle distributes the new assignments.
+The coordinator owns those — push a config change through Raft via the coordinator’s gRPC admin endpoint, and the next ReportShard cycle distributes the new assignments.

 Mode 3 — incident response.
 A shard’s hot path is in-process; if it OOMs, restart it.
 State is recoverable from the provider’s List.
 The bigger pathology to watch for is coordinator quorum loss — at that point new cross-shard rebalancing pauses, but every shard keeps running on its existing assignments.
 Static stability is the load-bearing property; you don’t need to scramble.